15 Things You Didn’t Know You Could Do with Baby Shampoo

 Clean costume jewelry

 Diamonds are the hardest substance on earth, right?
-So it wasn't surprising to me when my jeweler recommended cleaning my engagement ring by boiling it in a mixture of baby shampoo and water.
+So it wasn’t surprising to me when my jeweler recommended cleaning my engagement ring by boiling it in a mixture of baby shampoo and water.
 But did you know you can also use baby shampoo to clean costume jewelry, which is notoriously less durable than diamonds?
-Simply mix together one drop each of baby shampoo and water, and apply with a Q-Tip or a soft toothbrush.
+Simply mix together one drop of baby shampoo and water, and apply with a Q-tip or a soft toothbrush, suggests jewelry manufacturer Stella and Dot.
 Then rinse with cool water and dry thoroughly.
-Here are 12 other surprising ways to clean your jewelry.
+(Here’s why you should never use Q-tips to clean your ears.)

 Mop the floor

-If you're trying to reduce your use of harsh chemicals when cleaning your house, consider using baby shampoo (one tablespoon to a gallon of water) to mop your floors.
-It's gentle, but it helps remove oils, and it rinses clean, without residue.
-Here are 15 chemical-free ways to clean your home.
+If you’re trying to reduce your use of harsh chemicals when cleaning your house, consider using baby shampoo.
+Many flooring and cleaning companies suggest using baby shampoo as an option for cleaning laminate floors.
+Try a mix of 1 to 2 tablespoons per gallon of water.
+It’s gentle, but it helps remove oils, and it rinses clean, without residue.
+(Here are 16 home-cleaning tips straight from the CDC.)

 Clean your leather jacket